emenmousavi/Network-Traffic-Analysis-Project/README.md

 ## Introduction
 This project analyzes network traffic data captured via Wireshark on October 9th, 2023.
 The dataset includes network traffic from a one-hour period with key features such as source/destination IPs, protocols, and packet lengths.
 The goal is to visualize traffic patterns and identify potential anomalies.

+You can access the dataset for this project from [Kaggle Network Traffic Dataset](https://www.kaggle.com/datasets/ravikumargattu/network-traffic-dataset).

 ## Methodology
 The data was cleaned and missing values were handled.
 Visualizations were created for:
 - Protocol distribution